jerith/Zipix/README.md

 "executable patterns" get `-rwxr-xr-x` permissions, and other files get `-rw-r--r--` permissions.

 ## status

-Unfinished.
+Works On My Machine(tm)

-At the moment, I have an implementation of a subset of the [documented zipfile format](https://pkware.cachefly.net/webdocs/casestudies/APPNOTE.TXT) that successfully reads the most common records headers and copies them unmodified to a new file.
+At the moment, I have an implementation of a subset of the [documented zipfile format](https://pkware.cachefly.net/webdocs/casestudies/APPNOTE.TXT) that successfully reads and writes the most common records headers and a set of record processors that will set the relevant unix permission header fields.
+This is wrapped up in a command line tool that will read a zipfile, process it, and write to a new file.

+## usage

+    Zipix.exe -i foo.zip -o bar.zip --exec-suffix .x86 --exec-dir bin

 ## license